GoogleCloudPlatform/cloud-foundation-fabric/modules/cos-container/coredns/README.md

 ### Custom CoreDNS configuration

-This example will create a cloud-config that changes the CoreDNS configuration to use the [CoreDNS hosts plugin](), and adds a simple hosts-format file.
-Again, the cloud-config is available from the module's outputs.
+This example will create a `cloud-config` using a custom CoreDNS configuration, that leverages the [CoreDNS hosts plugin]() to serve a single zone via an included `hosts` format file.

 ```hcl
 module "cos-coredns" {